Finmeccanica seen picking insider to bridge power gap

-MILAN (Reuters) - Italy’s Finmeccanica SIFI.MI is expected to broaden the powers of its long-standing No. 2 on Wednesday after the arrest of its head left the aerospace and defense group facing serious damage to its reputation and delays to vital asset sales.
+MILAN, Feb 13 (Reuters) - Italy’s Finmeccanica is expected to broaden the powers of its long-standing No. 2 on Wednesday after the arrest of its head left the aerospace and defence group facing serious damage to its reputation and delays to vital asset sales.

 On Tuesday Italian police arrested Chairman and Chief Executive Giuseppe Orsi on allegations he paid bribes to win a 560 million euro ($754million) Indian contract for 12 helicopters.
 Orsi denies any wrongdoing.